Peer Review Process

 More information on JLSC’s views on diversifying peer review and an introduction to the peer review process can be found in our Peer Review Toolkit.

-As a no-fee, open access publication, JLSC’s ability to provide extensive copyediting of manuscripts is limited.
-Authors are expected to submit manuscripts free of major typographical and grammatical errors, and may be requested to perform additional editing on their manuscripts if it is deemed necessary.
+CopyeditingJLSC provides professional copyediting to all accepted manuscripts.
+Nevertheless, authors are expected to proofread manuscripts to minimize typographical and grammatical errors, and may be requested to perform additional editing on their manuscripts if it is deemed necessary.

 Correction, Retraction, and Removal of Articles